Friday, 17 July 2020

 Belgium offers a full range of tax incentives enabling companies to structure their R&D activities, as well as the valorization of the intellectual property (IP) resulting from R&D activities.
 This comprehensive R&D regime consists of tax deductions on qualifying IP income, deductions on R&D investments and (refundable) tax credits, cash savings from partial exemption from withholding tax for qualified researchers and full tax exemption of R&D subsidies.

-The multidisciplinary team of Tiberghien economics and Tiberghien take a tailor-made and pragmatic approach to assist small, medium-sized and large companies with the application of these innovation related tax incentives.
+The multidisciplinary team of T/A economics and Tiberghien take a tailor-made and pragmatic approach to assist small, medium-sized and large companies with the application of these innovation related tax incentives.
 Hereto, we can bring all the required expertise to the table to maximize your benefits in a sustainable manner, in sync with your business model and growth aspirations, globally.

 Hereafter, focus has been put on the application of the Belgian Innovation Income Deduction (“IID”) regime.